guiodic/kwin-x11-improved/README.md

+For Arch GNU/Linux and its derivatives.

-Download the whole repo.
+How to: Download the whole repo.
 Then install the binary OR makepkg -srci